graphql-aspnet/graphql-aspnet.github.io/docs/controllers/batch-operations.md

 The contents of your extension method is going to vary widely from use case to use case.
 Here we've forwarded the ids of the bakeries to a service to fetch the orders.
 The important take away is that `RetrieveCakeOrders` is now called only once, regardless of how many items are in the `IEnumerable<Bakery>` parameter.

-GraphQL works behind the scenes to pull together the items generated from the parent field and passes them to your batch method.

 ## Data Loaders